 3 cups buttermilk

 4 tablespoons butter, melted and cooled for brushing on skillet

 Butter and warm real maple syrup, for serving (optional)

 In a food processor or spice grinder, pulse the rolled oats until coarsely ground and flour-like.
 Combine the ground oats in a large bowl with the whole wheat pastry flour, baking soda, baking powder, salt, and granulated sugar.
 Whisk together to evenly distribute.

-2. In a separate bowl, use a fork to combine the peanut oil (taken from the layer that separates off the peanut butter) and the 1/4 cup of peanut butter, using the back of the fork to break it down.
+In a separate bowl, use a fork to combine the peanut oil (taken from the layer that separates off the peanut butter) and the 1/4 cup of Peanut Butter & Co.
+Old Fashioned Smooth, using the back of the fork to break it down.
 Add the two eggs and vanilla extract, and continue to whisk until a smooth paste forms.
 Add the egg and peanut butter mixture to the dry ingredients, and pour in the buttermilk.
 Use a spatula to gently mix the wet and dry ingredients just until everything is combined.
 Use a gentle hand and know that the remaining batter will still have a few lumps, which is desired.